Tuna and Pasta Salad with Tarragon and Lemon Dressing

 First cook the macaroni in plenty of salted boiling water to which a few drops of oil have been added (if it is wholewheat, it will need 10 minutes after coming to the boil, otherwise 8 minutes).

 After that, drain it in a colander, then sluice it under a cold running tap to cool it quickly – or else it will go sticky.
+You can also watch howtot cook perfect pasta in our Cookery School Video on the right.

 While the pasta's cooking, you can make up the dressing.
 Using a pestle and mortar, pound the garlic, tarragon and salt to a paste, and after that add the mustard powder and some freshly milled pepper, followed by the lemon juice.
 Mix again quite thoroughly, then add the olive oil and tuna oil (which can be drained into a spoon straight from the tin).